Rahuldevelope/SHopping/README.md

+It is forked from my non-acedemic Github ID which belongs to me.
 # SHopping

 The project is a full stack web application for a grocery delivery system.
 The frontend of the application is built using React, a popular JavaScript library for building user interfaces.
 The backend of the application is built using Flask, a lightweight web framework for Python.
 The database used in the project is SQLite, a lightweight relational database management system.